idaholab/TMAP8/doc/content/examples/fuel_cycle/index.md

 !listing test/tests/fuel-cycle/fuel_cycle.i

-A python-based graphical interactive script is available at [scripts/fuel_cycle_gui.py](/scripts/fuel_cycle_gui.py) as a demonstration of the various effects of individual parameters.
+A python-based graphical interactive script is available at [/test/tests/fuel_cycle/fuel_cycle_gui.py](/scripts/fuel_cycle_gui.py) as a demonstration of the various effects of individual parameters.
+To use it, navigate to the scripts directory and run the script.
+All of the input parameters for the model can be changed by editing the associated entry, then clicking the "Run" button.
+Once the simulation has run, checkboxes will appear for each system-level tritium inventory.
+Time units can also be adjusted by selecting the appropriate timescale.

 !bibtex bibliography